| Title: | Bayesian Sparse Estimation of a Covariance Matrix |

 where are the initial posterior samples,

-is a small positive number decreasing to
+is a small positive number decreasing to as ,

--band operation given as
+and denotes the -band operation given as

 For more details, see Lee, Lee and Lee (2023+).